 • Upload exhibits individually so they are listed separately in MNDES.
 Do not combine multiple exhibits into a single file.

-No, zipped or compressed exhibits should not be submitted.
+No, zipped or compressed exhibits should not be uploaded.
 Each exhibit should be uploaded as a separate file.
 However, you can upload individual exhibits in different formats at the same time.

 The current file size limit that can be uploaded to MNDES is 100 GB (100,000,000 KB).
 Keep in mind that larger files will take longer to upload.
 If you are uploading a larger file, it will take the system longer to complete the upload process so that your file will be ready.

-MNDES is only used for exhibits that will be formally offered at a hearing (generally an evidentiary hearing) or trial as evidence.
-Attachments that need to be filed with a document must be submitted to the court with the associated document when it is filed with the court (either in person, by mail, or through the eFile and eServe (eFS) System).
+MNDES is only used for exhibits that will be formally offered into evidence at a contested evidentiary hearing or trial.
+Court filings with exhibits attached as part of the court filing must be submitted to the court at the time of filing with the court (either in person, by mail, or through the eFile and eServe (eFS) System).

 Yes, the appellate courts can see exhibits in MNDES after district court staff have reviewed them to confirm the exhibits are part of the record on appeal.